ČSD Class E 499.1: ЧС3 (ChS3)

 In 1960 and 1961 87 units of similar type 29E were built for the Soviet Union railways.
 They were suited to run on the broad gauge rails and received ЧС3 (ChS3) designation.
-Several units of this locomotive are still in use within Russian Railways pulling mostly passenger trains.
-In Russia ЧС3 are very often used in pairs.
+Several units of this locomotive were kept in service by the Russian Railways pulling mostly passenger trains.
+In Russia ЧС3 were very often used in pairs.
+The last operational units were converted to maintenance railcars (designated as EM or PEM) and retired by 2012.

 North Korea

 After buying a number of Czechoslovak-built Škoda Type 22E2 type locomotives to expand its electric locomotive fleet, the Korean State Railway of North Korea obtained a licence, including technology transfer, to produce the Type 30E2.
 Several of Type 30E2 were built by the Kim Chong-t'ae Electric Locomotive Works to gain experience with the design in preparation for the production of the Red Flag 1 class, whose design was based on that of the Type 30E2.